maik3y/soccer-manager/README.md

 ##### `serve -s build`

-This runs the application build.
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.